Leadership Insight Series

 • Underperformance managed around instead of through

-• Different rules for different people—everyone notices
+• Different rules for different people, and everyone notices

 Holding people accountable is uncomfortable.
 It risks the relationship, invites defensiveness, and takes time the leader often doesn't feel they have.
 So the gap opens gradually like one avoided conversation at a time.
 Leadership author Henry Cloud argued in Boundaries for Leaders that a leader's real values are visible not in what they say, but in what they are willing to confront.
 The gap is where the real values live.